bryanburke/classic-coop-gaming-windows/guides/engine_gzdoom.md

    Replace *Doomguy* with your name.
 If your monitor's refresh rate is higher than 60 Hz, replace *60* for `vid_maxfps` with the correct number.
-1. Save the configuration file and open GZDoom with any IWAD to customize the remaining settings to your liking.
+1. Save the configuration file and launch GZDoom with any IWAD to customize the remaining settings to your liking.

 <!-- Reference Links -->